stevewgh/WorkerTools/README.dockerhub.md

 - OS + distribution

 The worker tools images have multiple release tracks, based on how you would like to receive updates as they're pushed to docker hub.
-- Major
-- Major.Minor
-- Major.Minor.Patch

-If the operating system on your worker is Linux, you can use any of the following images:

 Release Track  | Windows | Ubuntu
 ---------| --------------- | ---